el-tocino/mycroft-hue/README.md

 # Geek Hue skill

-This skill is a revamp of @btothayre's hue skill using fuzzy matching for turning groups on and colors eventually, etc.  (Not python 3 updated!)
+This skill is a revamp of @btothayre's hue skill using fuzzy matching for turning groups on and colors eventually, etc.  (Should work with python 3)

 To get this done we need
   - phue